 Furry House?
 3 Ways to Get Rid of Dog Fur in Your Home

 You love your dog.
 His shedding, not so much.
 Fur is on your sofa, in your car, on your clothes - dog hair is everywhere!
 You clean to no avail.
 Every time you turn around, there's more hair.
 It's maddening!
 Fortunately, there are some things you can do about it besides shaving your fur baby.
-Below are three ways to get rid of dog fur in your home.
+Below are three suggestions for how to clean dog fur in your home.

 Groom Away Unwanted Hair

 A simple, at-home grooming can put an end to excessive shedding almost immediately.
 Begin by taking your dog out into the yard on real grass.
-Brush and comb his coat thoroughly with a brush specifically designed for removing the undercoat and reducing shedding.
+Brush and comb his coat thoroughly with a brush specifically designed to remove the undercoat and minimize dog shedding.
 After you've brushed your pooch, give him a quick bath using shed-free shampoo.
 You can follow up with another brushing, once your dog is dry, but you don't have to.

 A Healthy Coat Means Less Shedding